As a tradesman, it can be difficult to put time and effort into promoting your trades business when you’re always working away from your office.

 However, whether you’re a plumber, builder, electrician, carpenter or any other kind of tradesmen, it is always important to consider promoting your business to effectively attract new customers and stand out from your competitors.

-To make things simple for you to generate more custom, we’ve put together a list of top tips for marketing as a tradesman that are straightforward to implement:
+To make things simple for you to generate more custom, we’ve put together a list of top tips for marketing your trades business that are straightforward to implement:

 1. Set up a website

 Online is one of the first places that customers look in their search for a reliable tradesman.
 So, setting up a website is a great way to ensure your business is visible and appears legitimate.

 What should you include on your trades website?
 Making your website simple and easy to navigate for your customers is vital.
 Some essential elements to include on your trade website include: - Your business name - A home page including your industry (plumber, builder, painter, gardener, roofer etc.), where you work, your main services and who you help. - A contact page including your business address and contact details (phone number and email address). - An ‘about us’ page including information about your business and relevant trade qualifications that you hold. - A testimonials page that includes quotes and photos from happy clients.
 Sites like Wix or WordPress, make setting up your website simple and straightforward.
 You can create a professional-looking site by choosing from a wide range of different user-friendly templates.